 We strongly recommend that students run the most up-to-date operating systems.
 If you are running Windows in S Mode, please review Microsoft's documentation on turning S Mode off.
-Please ensure students have run all updates prior to the start of school and are administrators on their computer, at least for the first weeks of school to get printers, wifi and other software setup.
-Students are encouraged to use a modern browser like Google Chrome or Mozilla Firefox, which work best with Canvas and other Overlake services.
+Please ensure students have run all updates prior to the start of school and are administrators on their computers, at least for the first weeks of school to configure printers, WiFi, and additional required software.
+Students are encouraged to use a modern browser like Google Chrome, Microsoft Edge, or Mozilla Firefox, which works best with Canvas and other Overlake services.
 We also require the use of anti-malware and antivirus protection.
 We discourage using alternate operating such as Linux systems unless the student is self-sufficient in supporting themselves.
 Please note that Chromebooks and iPads do not currently meet our device requirements.

 If you wish to buy something different from the recommended models, it must meet or exceed the following minimum requirements:

-The Overlake School provides Microsoft® Office 365 to all students, faculty and staff at no cost.
-As long as students/faculty are at Overlake, each user may install this software on up to five computers - PC or Mac - and ten mobile devices - Apple iOS, Android and Windows Mobile.
+The Overlake School provides Microsoft 365 to all students and employees at no cost.
+As long as students/faculty are at Overlake, each user may install this software on up to five computers, Windows or Mac, and ten mobile devices, iOS or Android.

-The subscription is free as long as you're an active student enrolled in the school.
+The subscription is free as long as you're an active student or employee.

 - Before you start, uninstall previous versions of Microsoft® Office.

-- Log on using you Owl-ID@overlake.org and password.
+- Log on using your Owl ID username and password.

-- Once in the Office Portal, click the button in the upper right corner of the screen that says "Install Office 2016"
+- Once in the Office Portal, click the button in the upper right corner of the screen that says "Install Apps"

 - Office will automatically begin downloading.

 - Once the download completes, if you're running Windows, choose Run or Save.
 On a Mac, open the downloaded file and double-click the icon that reads "Install Office 2016"